remblock/REMChain-Automated-Bot/README.md

 * Select the bot for which you are writing a Description
 * Change the description and send it to BotFather

-There are some other useful methods in BotFather which we won't cover in this tutorial like `/setcommands` and other.
+There are some other useful methods in BotFather which we won't cover in this tutorial like `/setcommands`.

 **Step 2: Obtain your Chat Identification Number**